BEM vs LSCSS

 | BEM | explicit naming and ownership | verbosity and naming overhead |

-| Tailwind | speed and utility-first delivery | HTML noise and architectural drift |
+| Tailwind | utility-first delivery speed | non-semantic HTML, class bloat, hard maintenance |

 | CSS Modules | local component scoping | scoping without wider system rules |